feabhas/cmake-host/README.md

 $ ./build.sh
 ```

-This will generate the file `build/debug/Application.elf` on an Arm target
+This will generate the executable file `build/debug/Application`.
-project or `build/debug/Application` on the host.
-Additional size and hex files
-used by some flash memory software tools are generated for the Arm target.

 You can add a `-v` option see the underlying build commands: